sparabu/eddie2/UIUX_SPEC.md

   - Selected: Highlighted with primary color
   - Unselected: Regular background
 - **Component ID**: `ChatListItem`
+- **Updated Design**:
+  - Simplified to show only the chat title in a single row
+  - Reduced vertical spacing for better space utilization
+  - Enhanced readability for quick navigation
+  - Optimized appearance for displaying more chats in the sidebar

 #### Message Bubble
 - **Location**: Chat area